zentity-io/zentity-io.github.io/docs/basic-usage/scoping-resolution.md

 ### <a name="load-tutorial-data"></a>1.5 Load the tutorial data

 Add the tutorial data to the index.
+This is the same data used in the prior tutorial on [cross index resolution](/docs/basic-usage/cross-index-resolution).

 ```javascript
 POST _bulk?refresh